vinhht2703/quod-ai-challenge/README.md

    Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Technical decision

-### How did you implement styling?
+1. How did you implement styling?
 What are the pros and cons?
-Why did you chose this approach?
+Why did you chose this approach? test test test test test test test test test test

-### How did you share state between components?
+2. How did you share state between components?
 What are the pros and cons?
-Why did you chose this approach?
+Why did you chose this approach? test test test test test test test test test test

-### Did you use React hooks?
-Why or why not?
+3. Did you use React hooks?
+Why or why not? test test test test test test test test test test

-### What would you improve?
+4. What would you improve?
+   test test test test test test test test test test

-### How did you prevent wasted renders?
+5. How did you prevent wasted renders? test test test test test test test test test test

-### How did you handle side-effects (e.g. data fetching)?
+6. How did you handle side-effects (e.g. data fetching)?
 What are the pros and cons?
-Why did you chose this approach?
+Why did you chose this approach? test test test test test test test test test test